rackerlabs/support-how-to/content/rackspace-email/rename-a-rackspace-email-mailbox.md

 ### Rename a Rackspace Email Address

+If you prefer a video tutorial, please see [Rackspace Email - Adding/Editing/Renaming/Restoring](https://youtu.be/9eBoiox64UE?t=2m17s).

 1. Log into the [Cloud Office Control Panel](https://cp.rackspace.com/).

 2. In the **Rackspace Email** section, click on the link for **Mailboxes**.